Best New England Antique Stores and Vintage Markets: A Local’s Guide from Vermont to Maine

 It’s a must-stop spot for antique lovers visiting Southern Vermont, and the perfect place to spend a leisurely hour browsing for something special.
 Get Directions

 Covered Bridge Antique Shop in Bennington, Vermont with colorful antique sleds in the snow lined up in the winter.
+Best New England antique stores and vintage markets.

 The Big Red Barn / Westminster, Vermont

 Big Red Barn Antique Store in Southern Vermont, a true junking stop.
+Best New England antique stores and vintage markets.

 How to Vintage Shop Online: Vintage Bowl with Price Tag